linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 # The Housing Market Debt Bubble

 In this case, the most important area in which the bubble was emerging was housing.
 From 2004 to 2006, home prices increased around 30 percent and had increased more than 80 percent since 2000, supported by increasingly liberal lending practices.
 That was the fastest pace of real housing price increases in a century, except for the immediate post-WWII period.
 The price rise was classically self-reinforcing in a way that often creates bubbles.
 Because most houses are bought with borrowed money, home price gains have magnified impacts on equity values.
-For example, if a household used their savings of  $50,000 as a down-payment on a$ 250,000 house, and that house went up in value to 350,000, then the household's investment tripled.
+For example, if a household used their savings of  \$50,000 as a down-payment on a\$ 250,000 house, and that house went up in value to 350,000, then the household's investment tripled.
 This allowed for more borrowing and attracted other buyers and other lenders to finance them, as this lending was very profitable.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/0d68fe917aadb79bf8245bd3a17c3200b57d7a1302896722ccf1fff2fa39afcb.jpg)